-According to the report, infrastructure emissions from power plants, buildings, and transport accounts of global GHG emissions.
-One of the possible consequences of these emissions will be 720 million people will be pushed to poverty 2050, the Overseas Development Institute approximates.
+According to the report, infrastructure emissions from power plants, buildings, and transport account for global GHG emissions.
+One of the possible consequences of these emissions will be that 720 million people will be pushed into poverty in 2050, the Overseas Development Institute approximates.

-Examples for low-carbon emissions are railway infrastructure which reduces the number of carbon-emitting trucks, urban transport projects that lowers car-usage, and renewable energy projects like solar, wind, and hydropower.
+Examples of low-carbon emissions are railway infrastructure, which reduces the number of carbon-emitting trucks, urban transport projects that lower car usage, and renewable energy projects like solar, wind, and hydropower.

-There are also emerging trends in low-carbon infrastructure, according to the article, particularly after 2010.
-Governments support in low-carbon projects grew from 3% before 2010 to 51% afterwards.
+According to the article, there are also emerging trends in low-carbon infrastructure, particularly after 2010.
+Government support for low-carbon projects grew from 3% before 2010 to 51% afterwards.

-Most of this low-carbon infrastructure surge comes from renewable climate-friendly transport projects.
-After 2010 the share of renewable energy projects has increased from around 50% to 85%.
+Most of this low-carbon infrastructure surge comes from renewable, climate-friendly transport projects.
+After 2010, the share of renewable energy projects increased from around 50% to 85%.

 As renewable energy is the symbol for low-carbon infrastructure, huge emitters like China, India, Brazil, Turkey and Romania are starting to include renewable sources into their energy mix.

-The article says that the private sector invests more on renewables compared to governments, which surprisingly continues to invest in conventional energy.
+The article says that the private sector invests more in renewables than governments, which surprisingly continue to invest in conventional energy.

-To read the entire article, CLICK on the link below:
+To read the entire article, CLICK the link in the “Source” section below.

 Saha, D. (2018, April 5).
 Low-carbon infrastructure: an essential solution to climate change?
 World Bank Blogs.
 Retrieved from https://blogs.worldbank.org/ppps/low-carbon-infrastructure-essential-solution-climate-change